James W. Crawford III

 James Walter Crawford III (born November 28, 1957) is an American university administrator and former United States Navy officer who is the president of Texas Southern University.
-He served in the Navy for 34 years before and is the former president of Felician University, having left the role in April 2023.
+He served in the Navy for 34 years and is the former president of Felician University, having left the role in April 2023.

 He served as the 43rd Judge Advocate General (JAG) of the United States Navy from June 26, 2015, to September 12, 2018.

-Early life
+Early life and education

-James W. Crawford III was born in Charlotte, North Carolina to James W. Crawford II and his wife.
+Crawford III was born in Charlotte, North Carolina, on November 28, 1957, to James W. Crawford II and his wife.
 The younger Crawford would go on to be educated in Catholic schools, first by the Oblate Sisters of Providence and the Sisters of Mercy.
 He graduated from Belmont Abbey College in 1979 with a bachelor's degree in political science.

 Career

 Military

 He was commissioned through the Judge Advocate General (JAG) Corps Student Program and in 1983 earned a Juris Doctor degree from the University of North Carolina School of Law at Chapel Hill.
 He later earned a Master of Laws in Ocean and Coastal Law from the University of Miami School of Law and a Master of Arts in National Security and Strategic Studies from the Naval War College.

 Crawford served from 2012 to 2015 as the deputy judge advocate general of the Navy and commander, Naval Legal Service Command.
 As commander, Naval Legal Service Command, he led the judge advocates, enlisted legalmen, and civilian employees of 14 commands worldwide, providing prosecution and defense services, legal assistance services to individuals and legal support to shore and afloat commands.

 Crawford served from 2007 to 2011 as legal counsel to the chairman, Joint Chiefs of Staff.
 From 2011 to 2012, he served as commander, NATO Rule of Law Field Support Mission/Rule of Law Field Force-Afghanistan.

 Before his appointment to flag rank, he served as special counsel to the chief of naval operations, the senior staff judge advocate for the commander, U.S. Pacific Command and as the fleet judge advocate for U.S. 7th Fleet.
 In command, he served as commanding officer, Region Legal Service Office Southeast.

 Crawford also served at Navy Personnel Command; the Office of the Legal Counsel to the chairman of the Joint Chiefs of Staff; the Naval War College; commander, U.S. Naval Forces Europe; the Naval Justice School and Cruiser-Destroyer Group 8.
 He began his legal career as a defense counsel at the Naval Legal Service Trial Defense Activity, Naval Air Station Jacksonville.